ILightThings/crimson-spray/readme.md

-Placeholder text.

-Use -h for usage.
+Crimson-Spray is a lockout aware password sprayer for active directory testing.
+The goal of this tool was allow password spraying without having lock out end user accounts.
+Most tools do allow throttling, but this tool aim to make locking out accounts less of an issue.

+Safe Guard Features:
+- This tool will always wait 1 minute more the then the lockout time and the lockout reset threshold (If user enter `-l 5`, crimeson-spray will wait 6 minutes.)
+- This tool will wait the lockout reset threshold before beginning (bypass with --bypass-wait)
+- If detected that an account is locked out, crimson-red will wait the lockout duration (`-r <int>`) before resuming for that user.
+- Each user has their own thread.
+A single lockout will not prevent other user attempts from proceeding with their guess, nor will it effect the order passwords are guess.
+- Once a password has been confirmed as working, attempts for that user will cease.

-`go run main.go -u ".\testcase\users.txt" -p ".\testcase\passwords.txt" -d "attack.local" -t "10.255.0.2" -a 10 -l 5 -r 15`
+`go run crimson-red -u ".\testcase\users.txt" -p ".\testcase\passwords.txt" -d "attack.local" -t "10.255.0.2" -a 10 -l 5 -r 15 -v 1`

 This command will run 9 password attempts then wait 6 minutes before trying another 9 attempts.
 If the account is detected to be locked out, it will wait 16 minutes before trying more passwords.
+This will only show success messages.

+`--help` output
 ```
 usage: crimson-spary [-h|--help] -u|--username-file "<value>"
                      -p|--password-file "<value>" -d|--domain "<value>"